 Employers can use the Home Office online right to work check via this link: https://www.gov.uk/view-right-to-work

-That way, employers do not need to see or check the individual’s physical documents.
+That way, employers do not need to see or check the worker’s physical documents.
 The individual must give the employer permission to view their details by providing a share code.
 The employer will also need the individual’s date of birth.

 Employers should then check that any photographs on the online right to work check is of the individual and retain a clear copy of the response provided by the online right to work check.